Last verified: 17 days ago

 Absorption & Bioavailability

-Moderate — isoflavones from red clover are converted by gut bacteria into active forms (like equol), but conversion efficiency varies widely between individuals depending on gut microbiome composition.
-People who don't produce equol may see little to no benefit.
+Moderate — isoflavones from red clover are converted by gut bacteria into active forms; absorption varies significantly between individuals depending on gut microbiome composition.

 Red Flags to Watch For

-- Contains phytoestrogens that may interact with hormone-sensitive conditions like estrogen-receptor-positive breast cancer — consult a doctor before use
+- Contains phytoestrogens that may interact with hormone-sensitive conditions such as breast cancer, uterine cancer, or endometriosis — consult a doctor before use

-- May interact with blood thinners (e.g., warfarin) due to coumarin-like compounds naturally present in red clover
+- May interact with blood thinners (e.g., warfarin) due to coumarin-like compounds in the plant

 Products Containing Red Clover Leaf Extract